 Consistent.
 The Project will apply dust control measures in compliance with permit conditions and Mojave Desert Air Quality Management District (MDAQMD) guidance.
 A Dust Control Plan is required to establish the specific measures to be implemented to control dust.
-Additionally, the Project is conditioned such that, after construction is complete, disturbed areas will be stabilized in accordance with the SWPPP, the measures set forth in Mitigation Measure AIR-3 of the EIR, and Attachment 3 (Revegetation Management Details) to the Dust Control Technical Memorandum (Appendix D-2 of the EIR).
+Additionally, the Project is conditioned such that, after construction is complete, disturbed areas will be stabilized in accordance with the SWPPP, the measures set forth in Mitigation Measure AIR-3 of the EIR, and Attachment 3 (Revegetation Management Details) to the Dust Control Technical Memorandum (Appendix D-2 of the EIR and Appendix C of the Addendum to the EIR).